PirvuStefan/CEC/README.md

 # Central Excel Controller (CEC)

 A JavaFX desktop application designed to automate and streamline the management of employee shifts, weekend schedules, and vacation/holiday tracking through Excel file processing.
+Please read the Functionalities.md for a more in depth explanation of the code and algorithms used in this project.

 ## Project Overview